rochitranjan/Shipment-Entity/README.md

 # A demo console App for managing Logistics at a small shipping company
 Console App that will retrieve the details of the Shipment Entity based on 4 types of people who handle it namely, Customer, Agent, Carrier and Company.
-Get all the details related to the Shipment Entity as input from the user.
-The app add all of the user to a list and lets you run a search against all of the added entities and displayes the search result in following format
+Get all the details related to the Shipment Entity as input from the user through console.
+The app adds all of the user to a list and lets you run a search against all of the added entities and displayes the search result in following format

 Parameters for Customer - String shipmentEntityName,String identificationNumber,Integer id,String name